gitter-badger/sms-tools/README.md

 Otherwise [download the current version as a ZIP](https://github.com/MTG/sms-tools/archive/master.zip) and extract it.

-At present, sms-tools are not available as a Python package, eg. via PyPI.
+At present, SMS tools are not available as a Python package, eg. via PyPI.

 ## Python & its packages